Ryanb58/ryanb58.github.io/content/posts/2022-06-06-bye-bye-semantic-versioning-say-hello-to-gitdate.md

 This has been going on for years, and I think it's time for a new solution.

-Over the past five years, I have been implementing what some might consider is heresy, but I see it as the future of versioning.
+Over the past five years, I have been implementing what some might consider heresy, but I see it as the future of versioning.

 ## Introducing, GitDate Versioning